 Breendonk and the Antwerp fortress belt

 At the beginning of the 20th century, the need arose to build a new military ring of defence to protect the city of Antwerp and its port, as well as the “National Redoubt” (to which Antwerp was proclaimed in 1859, much to the displeasure of its inhabitants).
 Several proposals succeeded each other, among others coming from General Alexis de Brialmont.
 Eventually, they lead to the approval of the law on the “plan for the defence of Antwerp and the development of its port facilities”, published in the Belgian Official Journal of 29 April 1906.

-There are different types of forts.
+There are different types of fortresses.
 According to the military jargon of the time, one speaks of 1st and 2nd order forts, with attached or detached caponnieres, … .

 Breendonk is a fort of the second order with attached caponiers.
-On the western side, you will find the Fort of Liezele after 4 km and on the eastern side you will reach the Fort of Walem after 8 km.
+On the western side, you will find the Fort of Liezele at a distance of 4 km and on the eastern side you will reach the Fort of Walem after 8 km.
 Between Breendonk and Liezele lies the redoubt Letterheide, while Breendonk and Walem are separated by a flood plain.

-Once construction is complete, a moat will be dug around the fort, with an average depth of 3.75 metres and an initial width of almost 50 metres.
-The concrete structures are covered with the excavated soil mass to hide the fort from enemy view and protect it from direct fire.
+Once the construction was complete, a moat was dug around the fortress, with an average depth of 3.75 metres and an initial width of almost 50 metres.
+The concrete structures were covered with the excavated soil mass to hide the fortress from enemy view and protect it from direct fire.

 Dimensions of the Fortress :

 Maximum width : about 260 m.